Sean Lowe Pokes Fun At His ‘Bachelor’ Journey As He Rewatches His Season With His Wife Catherine Giudici

 In comments to the post, Bachelor fans raved about Sean and Catherine’s adorable relationship and how far they’ve come since his season of the rose-filled reality show first aired in 2013.

-Earlier this week, Catherine admitted that she had low expectations when she signed on to The Bachelor because she thought she was cast on the show simply because she is a person of color.
-In an Instagram post, Catherine told fans she assumed that she wasn’t Sean’s type, but ultimately walked away from the show with a fiancé and newfound faith.
+Earlier this week, Catherine admitted that she had low expectations when she signed on to The Bachelor because she thought she was cast on the show simply because she was a person of color.
+In an Instagram post, Catherine told fans she assumed she wasn’t Sean’s type, but ultimately walked away from the show with a fiancé and newfound faith.